Welcome to Cozumel Diving

 (Depth: 60′ – 90′)

 Looking for stunning cave, tunnel and cavern systems?
-Colombia Wall is a perfect place to visit.
+Colombia Wall is a perfect Cozumel diving site to visit.
 The wall itself is over 30 meters high.
 Experienced divers can experience giant coral pillars, some over 20 meters tall.
 Large barracuda are often seen here, as well as large sea turtles, eagle rays, and beautiful reef fish.
 Keep your eyes open for the Blue Tang, also known as surgeon-fish, with their scalpel-sharp tails.
 The shallows of this site are perfect for new underwater photographers to practice capturing stunning images.

 SANTA ROSA WALL

 Santa Rosa Wall is one of the most popular deep dive sites.
 The spectacular wall begins at around 20 meters and quickly drops deeper into the blue.
 It is easy to understand why the Santa Rosa Wall is so famous.
 With endless delights on offer like enormous sponges, caves, overhangs, swim-through tunnels, colorful fans, and beds of tunicates, you may never want to surface.
 You’ll be captivated by the large sea life here as well.
 Massive sea turtles, eagle rays, grouper, and sharks have been regularly seen.
 This dive site is an intermediate level site as the currents can be strong.

 Dozens of dive operators and dive shops are spread throughout Cozumel.
 Most offer high quality dive services and packages at reasonable prices.
 Here are a few of our favorite dive operators on the island.